ZacharyChim/atzack/content/posts/2019-02-28--w3schools-flex-layout/index.md

 ![Flex Responsive Layout](flexbox.jpg)

-Today we are going to continue with our [W3Schools series](https://zacklive.com/w3schools-web-layout/) and learn how to create responsive layout with **Flexbox**.
-Using Flexbox for responsive design the a norm now at the beginning of 2019.
+Today we are going to continue with our [W3Schools series](https://zacklive.com/w3schools-web-layout/) and learn how to create a responsive layout with **Flexbox**.
+Using Flexbox for a responsive design is the norm now at the beginning of 2019.
 If you are not familiar with Flexbox, check out the tutorial by W3Schools:

 * [W3Schools Flexbox Tutorial](https://www.w3schools.com/css/css3_flexbox.asp)